Globaldots/terraform-aws-nat-instances-ha/README.md

 ## Module to launch NAT instances on AWS.

-This module will provision a specified number of nat instances in the public subnets to allow outbound internet traffic from the private subnets.
+This module provisions HA NAT service by launching autoscaling groups with NAT instances in the specified public subnets to allow outbound internet traffic from the private subnets.
 For route publishing and High Availability each instance runs the [AWSnycast](https://github.com/bobtfish/AWSnycast) service.
 If the nat instance becomes unavailable it will remove the instance from the route table (this requires